Contents

 This is because the moon is a source of light and to get the best shots of stars you want the sky to be as dark as possible.

-You can see in the screenshot above that it’ll be at 17% on 5 July 2021 and swiping forward we can see that this will get smaller each day until 9 July when there will be a New Moon at 0%:
+The screenshot above tells us that the moon will be at 17% on that day, but if we look forward we can see that this will get smaller each day until the 9th of the month when there will be a new moon (0%) and the darkest skies:

-In fact, on this day above the conditions look perfect for shooting the night sky!
+In fact, on this day the conditions look perfect for shooting the night sky!

 You are much more likely to get great pictures of stars if you are shooting from a location with low light pollution.

-For the most part, this means away from city centers where there are lots of street lights and buildings.
+For the most part, this means away from city centers with many street lights and buildings.

 We want to avoid this because – like with the presence of the moon – we need dark skies to allow the stars to shine through more easily.